sql-viewer/SQLGlimpse/README.md

 # SQL Viewer

-Currently supports viewing of mysql workbench files
+Currently supports viewing of mysql workbench files.
+Integrated with travis CI, located on https://travis-ci.org/sql-viewer/sql-viewer

 ## How To Install